Complaints

 Office of the Independent Adjudicator (OIA)

-Once all University processes are completed (and you recieve a 'Completion of Procedures' letter) and you are unsatisfied with the outcome, you can contact the OIA - an independent body that oversees universities.
+Once all University processes are completed (and you receive a 'Completion of Procedures' letter) and you are unsatisfied with the outcome, you can contact the OIA - an independent body that oversees universities.
 The OIA looks at the handling of the complaint process rather than at the substance of the complaint itself (i.e. it does not look at the issue you actually complained about) and is interested in whether the University has acted fairly, reasonably and within its own procedures.
 The OIA provides helpful guidance, which you are advised to look at before you submit a complaint to them.
 We can also advise you on this stage of the complaints process.

 We can discuss your concerns with you, help you clarify your issues and pull together your complaint.
 We can guide you through the process, check your statements and attend meetings with you (subject to availability).